Minister Certificate and Certification Program Overviews

 - History of Christianity

-In some denominations, an individual is considered prepared as a minister upon completing a certificate program.
-In others, certification is granted upon completion of an approved certificate or degree program.
-For example, in the Catholic Church, certification is obtained upon completion of coursework in a program adhering to the National Certification Standards for Lay Ecclesial Ministers.
+In some denominations, an individual is considered prepared to be a minister upon completing an educational certificate program.
+Others expect certification from a particular organization.
+For example, for the Catholic Church, certification must be from a program adhering to the National Certification Standards for Lay Ecclesial Ministers.